lenosr/markdown-portfolio/_includes/04-lists.md

    3. Application of Truncated Levy flight
    4. Evaluation with general and financial data.

-2 - Coding in Python following the [Zen of Python](https://www.python.org/dev/peps/pep-0020/#id2)
+2 - Coding in Python following the [Zen of Python](https://www.python.org/dev/peps/pep-0020/#id2) PEP (Python Enhancement Proposal).
+But [PEP 8](https://www.python.org/dev/peps/pep-0008/) is also a great guide.